Search for:

 Browsing

-Angelica Navarro is senior associate in Baker McKenzie’s Bogota office.
+Angelica Navarro is a partner in Baker McKenzie's Bogota office.
 She served as an advisor to the superintendent of Industry and Commerce on antitrust and merger control.
 Prior to that, she was an adviser to the director of the National Protection Unit, where she was in charge of the formulation and execution on protection and human rights programs.
+Previously, she worked as an associate at a legal services firm and an in-house attorney from the Mexichem Colombia company.
+She was selected by Global Competition Review, along with clients and colleagues to be included in the 2017, 2018, 2019, 2020, 2021 and 2022 Who's Who Legal: Competition – Future Leaders publication as one of the most outstanding lawyers in the right of free competition under 45 years of age.
+Angelica was also recognized by Legal 500 in 2017, 2018, 2019, 2020 and in 2021 as a "Next Generation lawyer" in competition law.

 The Superintendence of Industry and Commerce, the sole authority for competition protection in Colombia, issued a Guide to Provide Orientation in the Implementation of Competition Compliance Programs.
 Although the Guide has a doctrinal scope and does not impose obligations, its publication allows the market to understand the vision that the SIC has on the relevance of these types of programs, the benefits of implementing them, and the key elements that they should contain and develop.
 In this way, the SIC highlights the value of these programs as a mechanism for the prevention and early detection of anticompetitive conduct.